Pospisil: Tate Odvody scores 25 in Omaha Westside's win over Creighton Prep

 Westside continued to put the hurt on its rival, leading 50-29 at halftime, 70-40 after three quarters and finishing an 82-43 win very quickly as the Junior Jays had the 40-point running clock against them for perhaps the first time.

 Odvody’s shooting in a way overshadowed the 21 points from Reggie Thomas, who also was near-perfect in the first half.
-The senior made six shots in a row himself, after an opening miss, and went 1-of-2 at the line at the end of the half for 15 points.
+The senior made six shots in a row, after an opening miss, and went 1 of 2 at the line at the end of the half for 15 points.

 Simons said Prep is starting a smaller lineup so Westside figured Odvody would be taller than his defender.